Yesterday I shared “How to Submit a Freedom of Information Act Request“.

 When I did my first request, I made the mistake of stating it was a FOIA request.
 FCPS charged me for the request under FOIA, even though I was asking for access to information related to my own child—and I paid.
 Lesson learned . . .

-If you are presented with a charge for anything other than copies, call them out on it.
-If they say there is a fee for a thumb drive or a disk on which they want to put the files, tell them you’ll provide your own to them—or ask for a receipt if the fee seems too high.
+If you are presented with a charge for anything other than copies, ask the FOIA officer why you are being charged and request federal and/or state regulations that support the fees.
+If your school says there is a fee for a thumb drive or a disk on which they want to put the files, tell them you’ll provide your own to them—or ask for a receipt if the fee seems too high.
 If they want to charge you for shipping, offer to pick up the files.
-If their photocopy fees are high, download the Scanner Pro app for your phone and go to the school and scan every file right there.
-(Side note: I’ve been using Scanner Pro for years.
-It comes in especially handy in IEP meetings, where members sometimes have documents to which I’ve not been given access.
+If their photocopy fees are high, consider downloading the Scanner Pro app for your phone and go to the school and scan every file right there.
+(Side note: I've been using Scanner Pro for years.
+It comes in especially handy in IEP meetings, where members sometimes have documents to which I've not been given access.
 I ask to see it and scan it right there.
-I’ve used it for work to scan in receipts, at home for scanning in doctor’s notes for school, and so on.
+I've used it for work to scan in receipts, at home for scanning in doctor's notes for school, and so on.
 Just a great resource period.)

 Response Time